polok-dev98/VirtualKeyboard_CVZone_ComputerVision/README.md

 2. Create a virtual keyboard layout on the screen .

-3. If pointing finger reach any of the key cordinates then point this key character and if pointer+middle finger distance is very close then get this character and wrote on the editor or screen.
+3. If pointing finger reach any of the key cordinates then point this key character and if pointer+middle finger distance is very close then get this character and wrote  this character on the editor or screen.

 # How to use: